 Mäusebunker — The Central Animal Laboratory of the Freie Universität

-If you like architectural brutalism, the Mäusenbunker is one of the places that you need to visit in Berlin.
-The Central Animal Laboratory of the Freie Universität is an odd looking building in Lichterfelde that, at least for me, looks more like a spaceship that landed in the wrong place and is ready to fight whoever approaches.
+If you like architectural brutalism, Mäusenbunker is one of the places that you need to visit in Berlin.
+The Central Animal Laboratory of the Freie Universität is an odd-looking building in Lichterfelde that, at least for me, looks more like a spaceship that landed in the wrong place and is ready to fight whoever approaches.

-The building was designed by German architect Gerd Hänska whose work is spread around the city and it could be described as brutalism.
+The building was designed by German architect Gerd Hänska whose work is spread around the city, and it could be described as brutalism.
 It took the city more than ten years to build it and, today is houses mice for research on transgenic models for disease.
 This is one of the weird items on this list of places to see in Berlin but it’s more than worth it.

 Dong Xuan Center